Catonsville Nine: 1968 Catonsville incident

 On May 17, 1968, the Nine went to the Catonsville office of the Selective Service on Frederick Road.
 They restrained an employee while gathering records into wire bins, One SSS employee, Mary Murphy, attempted to save the draft records but was restrained by one of the Nine.
 They then took the bins to the parking lot and set fire to them.
 They then recited the Lord's Prayer and explained to news crews that they were protesting the Vietnam War.
 Three hundred and seventy-eight draft records were destroyed.

 Baltimore County police officers arrested the nine.
-While they were in jail, the group sent a basket of flowers and a letter, explaining they didn't intend to injure anyone, to the clerk on duty at the office during the event.
+While they were in jail, the group sent a basket of flowers to the clerk on duty at the office during the event, along with a letter explaining they didn't intend to injure anyone.

 The Catonsville Nine were tried in federal court October 5–9, 1968, defended by William Kunstler.
 They were found guilty of destruction of U.S. property, destruction of Selective Service files, and interference with the Selective Service Act of 1967.
 They were also sentenced to a total of 18 years in jail and fined $22,000.
 Mary Moylan, Philip Berrigan, Daniel Berrigan, and George Mische failed to report for the beginning of their sentences.
 Daniel Berrigan caused considerable embarrassment to FBI by giving sermons at various events while a fugitive.